Drinfeld J Presentation of Twisted Yangians: Twisted Yangians as quantized Lie coideals

-An outline of a proof can be found in chapter 12 of \cite{ChaPre94}.
-Let us make a remark on the Drinfel'd terrific relations \eqref{DT2} and \eqref{DT3}, which are deformations of the relations \eqref{DL2} and \eqref{DL3}, respectively.
-The right-hand sides (rhs) of the terrific relations are such that $\Delta_\hbar : \cY(\fg)\to \cY(\fg)\ot\cY(\fg)$ is a homomorphism of algebras.
-Choose any total ordering on the elements $x_a$, $\cJ(x_b)$.
-Then it is easy to see that the basis of $\cY(\fg)$ is spanned by the totally symmetric polynomials $\{ x_{a_1}, \ldots , x_{a_m}, \cJ(x_{b_1}),\ldots, \cJ(x_{b_n})\}$ with $m+n\geq1$, $m,n\geq0$, and ordering $a_i\preceq\cdots\preceq a_m$, $b_i\preceq\cdots\preceq b_n$.
-Moreover, the defining relations must be even in $\hbar$.
-Indeed, consider the coaction on the left-hand side (lhs) of \eqref{DT2}.
+The right-hand sides (rhs) of the terrif\/ic relations are tailored so that $\Delta_\hbar \colon \cY(\fg)\to \cY(\fg)\ot\cY(\fg)$ is a homomorphism of algebras.
+Indeed, consider the co-action on the left-hand side (lhs) of~\eqref{DT2}.
 The linear terms in $\hbar$ vanish due to the Jacobi identity.
-What remains are the $\hbar^2$--order terms cubic and totally symmetric in $x_a$.
-Hence the rhs of the terrific relation must be of the form $\hbar^2 A_{abc}^{ijk} \{x_i,x_j,x_k\}$ for some set of coefficients $A_{abc}^{ijk}\in\CC$.
-By comparing the terms on the both sides of the equation and using the Jacobi identity one finds $A_{abc}^{ijk}=\beta_{abc}^{ijk}$.
-The level three terrific relation \eqref{DT3} is obtained in a similar way. \footnote{ Proving \eqref{DT3} is much more complicated since it requires a heavy usage of \eqref{DT2} and Jacobi identity.
-We were unable to locate the explicit proof of Drinfel'd terrific relations in the mathematical literature available to us. }
+What remains are the quadratic terms in $\hbar$, that are cubic and totally symmetric in $x_a$.
+Hence the rhs of \eqref{DT2} must be of the form $\hbar^2 A_{abc}^{ijk} \{x_i,x_j,x_k\}$ for some set of coef\/f\/icients $A_{abc}^{ijk}\in\CC$.
+By comparing the terms on the both sides and using the Jacobi identity one f\/inds $A_{abc}^{ijk}=\mathcal{A}_{abc}^{ijk}$.
+Relation \eqref{DT3} is obtained in a similar way.\footnote{Showing \eqref{DT3} is more complicated since it requires a heavy usage of~\eqref{DT2} and Jacobi identity.
+We were unable to locate the explicit proof of the Drinfeld terrif\/ic relations in the mathematical literature available to us.}